openaps/docs/docs/Setup/rpi.md

 Boot your Pi.
 (Put the SD card into the RPi2.
 Plug in the compatible USB WiFi adapter into a RPi2 USB port.
 Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)

-If you are unable to access this file on your computer, connect your Pi to your computer with an ethernet cable and boot your Pi (as described below).
-Log in using PuTTY.
+If you are unable to access this file on your computer:
+* Connect your Pi to your computer with an ethernet cable and boot your Pi
+* Log in using PuTTY.
 The Host Name is `raspberrypi.local` and the Port is 22.
-Accept the security key in the popup window.
 The login is `pi` and the password is `raspberry`.
-In the directory `/path/to/sd/card/etc/network`, type `sudo nano interfaces` and edit the file as described above, or follow the OS X directions below.
+* Type `sudo nano /etc/network/interfaces` and edit the file as described above, or follow the OS X directions below.

 #### Logged-in WiFi configuration (Mac OS X)
 First boot your Pi.
 (Put the SD card into the RPi2.
 Plug in the compatible USB WiFi adapter into a RPi2 USB port.
 Get a micro USB cable and plug the micro USB end into the side of the RPi2 and plug the USB side into the USB power supply.)